 .1 In many ways, the older standalone portables were somewhat less problematic because these mechanical systems were very simple in nature and the typical thermostat interface was generally straight forward in nature and well understood by most people.
-Unfortunately, the older mechanical systems did not provide good comfort conditions, were not energy efficient and could not be counted-on to provide the required amount of fresh outside air.
+Unfortunately, the older mechanical systems did not provide good comfort conditions, were not energy efficient and could not be counted-on to provide the required amount of outside air for proper ventilation.